• Skip to primary navigation

 Dr. Arthur Smolensky, a Tennessee emergency medicine specialist, set out to answer that question.
 He reviewed hospital job postings and employment contracts in 14 major metropolitan areas.
 He found that 43% of ER patients were seen in ERs staffed by companies with non-doctor owners, nearly all of whom are private equity investors.

-You may have noticed an increase in private equity companies investing in healthcare.
+As private-equity firms invest heavily in healthcare, concerns mount.
 Many critics, including myself, have serious concerns that these firms focus more on money and less on patients.
-Personally, the practices for my dermatologist and optometrist have been purchased by private equity firms and I sensed a change right away.
+Personally, the practices for my dermatologist and optometrist were purchased by private equity firms and I sensed a change right away.

-Yet, many ER doctors who have worked for private equity staffing companies say the firms’ mission doesn’t align with the best practice of medicine.
-For instance, doctors note that staffing companies emphasize speed and patient volume over safety.
+For instance, in 2022, many ER doctors who have worked for private equity staffing companies say the firms’ mission doesn’t align with the best practice of medicine.
+Doctors note that staffing companies emphasize speed and patient volume over safety.
 Additionally, these doctors share that companies prefer lesser-trained, lower cost providers.
 And alarmingly, the doctors state the companies dictate treatment protocols that may be unsuitable for certain patients.

 Does reducing the number of doctors impact the quality and cost of care?